 Receivables are deemed to be past due or impaired with reference to the Company's normal terms and conditions of business.
 These terms and conditions are determined on a case to case basis with reference to the customer's credit quality and prevailing market conditions.
 Receivables that are classified as 'Past due' in the above table are those that have not been settled within the terms and conditions that have been agreed with those customers.
-However, considering the facts of those cases, the Company considers them as fully recoverable within one year except for certain power receivable of ₹ 229.61 (₹ 344.18 as at March 31, 2021) Crore, recovery of which depends on resolution of the coal wholesale price indexation and change in law matter with the customer and final order of CSERC.
+However, considering the facts of those cases, the Company considers them as fully recoverable within one year except for certain power receivable of ₹ 231.47 (₹ 229.61 as at March 31, 2022) Crore, recovery of which depends on resolution of the coal wholesale price indexation and change in law matter with the customer and final order of CSERC.

 The credit quality of the Company's customers is monitored on an ongoing basis and assessed for impairment where indicators of such impairment exist.
 The solvency of customers and their ability to repay the receivable is considered in assessing receivables for impairment.
 Where receivables are impaired, the Company actively seeks to recover the amounts in question and enforce compliance with credit terms.
+There has been no movement in allowances for financial assets.

-VI Derivative Financial Instruments
+VII Derivative Financial Instruments